TaylorPzreal/ngx-cropper/README.md

     //  {
     //       code: 2000,
     //       data,
-    //       msg: 'The image was sent to server successly'
+    //       msg: 'The image was sent to the server successfully'
     //  }
   }
 }